 Families in South Carolina currently pay around $6,053 per year for childcare for one child.
 This figure doubles for two children.

 However, it's important to note that this figure can vary across the state, depending on location, type of childcare, and other factors.

 The amount of money needed to live comfortably in South Carolina can vary depending on location, lifestyle, family size, and personal preferences.
 However, as the most expensive state in the US, you may need more than you first think.

 It's essential to consider these factors, along with personal circumstances and preferences, when evaluating the cost of living in South Carolina.
-In addition, consulting with a financial advisor can provide valuable insights and assistance in managing expenses and financial planning.
+Learn more about the cost of living and how to manage it at Unbiased.

 Senior Content Writer